 - Bohemia Spillway = 0 to 0 cfs

 The first map (Hydrocoast map without precipitation) shows the salinity contours and freshwater discharge across the Pontchartrain Basin.
 The solid line salinity contours are at 1 ppt salinity increments.
-The salinity is highest out past the Chandeleur Islands (red lines, 32 ppt) and decreases to fresh conditions (dark blue lines) in the basin.
-Sea water generally has a salinity of 32 ppt.
+The salinity is highest out past the Chandeleur Islands (orange lines, 35 ppt) and decreases to fresh conditions (dark blue lines) in the basin.
+Seawater generally has a salinity between 32 - 35 ppt.
 Green asterisks represent salinity leak points, usually in the form of gates in storm surge protection features but also in passes, portions of roads that are raised, canals, and bayous that are holes in the salinity barriers (pink lines) in the form of levees, roads, natural ridges and canals (with associated spoil banks).
-Salinity contours that are close together represent an area where salinity changes quickly over a short distance, which is seen slightly offshore throughout the basin during this Hydrocoast period.
-Contours that are farther apart represent a more gradual change over longer distances which can be seen in throughout the interior of the basin, in Lake Pontchartrain and Lake Maurepas.
+Salinity contours that are close together represent an area where salinity changes quickly over a short distance, which is seen in Breton Sound and Mississippi Sound during this Hydrocoast period.
+Contours that are farther apart represent a more gradual change over longer distances which can be seen throughout the interior of the basin, in Lake Pontchartrain and Lake Borgne.

 The fourth "Water Quality" shows the results of LPBF's water quality sampling around Lake Pontchartrain, reporting the fecal coliform counts.
-There were high fecal coliform counts for Bogue Falaya and Bayou Castine.
+During this Hydrocoast period, there were high fecal coliform counts at Bogue Falaya.
+Fecal Coliform counts were elevated at Bonnabel Boat Launch and Tchefuncte River.
 The water quality map also shows the impaired water bodies for Primary Contact (swimming, immersion likely) and Secondary Contact (boating wading, immersion unlikely) in the basin as prepared by the Louisiana Department of Environmental Quality under the EPA 305(b)/303(d) guidelines.

-The fifth “Biological Map” shows oyster harvest area closure, as determined by the Louisiana Department of Health and Hospitals and the location of the public oyster seed grounds.
-During this Hydrocoast period oyster harvest area 8 was closed.
+The fifth “Biological Map” shows oyster harvest area closures, as determined by the Louisiana Department of Health and Hospitals and the location of the public oyster seed grounds.
+During this Hydrocoast period, Oyster Harvest Area 8 was closed.
+An aerial survey was conducted on October 29th of the Shrimp and Oyster fleets.
+22 Shrimp boats and 46 Oyster boats were observed actively fishing.
+The Oyster fleet was observed in the Biloxi Marsh and Mississippi Sound, while the Shrimp fleet was observed mostly in Lake Borgne, Biloxi Marsh, and on the east side of the Mississippi River delta.
 The biological map also shows the impaired water bodies for fishing and oyster propagation in the basin as prepared by the Louisiana Department of Environmental Quality under the EPA 305(b)/303(d) guidelines.